jihyekwak/project-4-travel/README.md

 # Travel Planner
-This app is for travel planning.
-Plan your travels with your family and friends, and share the plans and itineraries with others.
+This app is travel planner for travel lovers.
+Explore destination and plan your travels with your family and friends, and share the plans and itineraries with others.
 Leave precious memories through travels.

 #### Table of Contents
 1. [About The Project](#about-the-project)